US financial operations guide for outsourcing and offshoring service providers

 However, using third-party service providers and overseas vendors carries inherent risks and many unknown factors.

-These potential problems demand you develop policies surrounding hiring, interacting with, and paying international vendors.
+These potential problems demand that you develop policies surrounding hiring, interacting with, and paying international vendors.
 In addition to policies, it’s also critical to implement a vendor risk management (VRM) program to protect your business, its reputation, intellectual property, client data, and financial costs (like paying unnecessarily high fees for international payments).

-Definition of Outsourced and Offshore Services
+Definition of outsourced and offshore services

 Businesses, especially small businesses, often find that using a vendor or service provider for specific necessary, and even mission-critical, processes makes far more sense than trying to reinvent that particular wheel for their purposes.